finos/common-domain-model/docs/cdm-overview.md

 ## Scope

-The product scope of the CDM includes OTC derivatives, cash securities, securities financing, and commodities.
+The CDM covers OTC derivatives, cash securities, securities financing, commodities, and can expand to include other Capital Markets products and Asset Classes.

 # CDM Components